9.00-9.15 Opening remarks

 Saturday, 7 December 2024, Faculty of Arts, rooms 4 and 15

 Marko Miočić holds a MA in pharmacy, philosophy and sociology.
 He is currently pursuing a PhD in philosophy.
-He is involved in translation, mainly for the Association for theoretical psychoanalysis, which publishes the book collection Analecta and the journal Problemi.
+He is involved in translation, mainly for the Association for Theoretical Psychoanalysis, which publishes the book collection Analecta and the journal Problemi.
 His translation of Slavoj Žižek's Christian atheism has been published and a translation of Noam Yuran's The sexual economy of capitalism is forthcoming.
-He works as a journalist at the Culture and humanities section of Radio Študent, where he writes news and theoretical articles and conducts interviews.
+He works as a journalist at the culture and humanities section of Radio Študent, where he writes news and theoretical articles, and also conducts interviews.
 He works on issues related to capitalism, human agency, the role of pharmacology and libidinal economy.

 Andrea Jovanović (Institute for political studies, Belgrade): Geopolitics of artificial intelligence

-My presentation will be about the differences in AI development between the USA and China and the geopolitical implications of said difference.
+My presentation will adress the differences in AI development between the USA and China and the geopolitical implications of said difference.

-Andrea Jovanović is a researcher at the Institute for political studies (Belgrade) and a marquee presence in Belgrade social life.
-She is known for slipping during a terrace dance and landing on her behind as well as for straddling a dolphin statue in front of a popular Belgrade caffe to wide public acclaim.
+Andrea Jovanović is a researcher at the Institute for Political Studies (Belgrade) and a marquee presence in Belgrade social life.
+She is known for slipping during a terrace dance and landing on her behind, as well as for straddling a dolphin statue in front of a popular Belgrade café to wide public acclaim.

-Robert Bobnič (University of Ljubljana): From antihumanism to the automation of the humanities: A media-archaeological perspective I will talk about antihumanist theories of the 21st century, using the example of media archaeology and its position within related theoretical scenes (contacts with accelerationism are rare) and academic scenes (it is mainly reduced back to culture), as well as internet culture (memes about media archaeology do not exist!).
-Indeed, radical media archaeology, in particular the work of Wolfgang Ernst, is not only rooted in a conceptual shift from culture to technology but wants to get rid of the references to the human being and its cultural and cognitive bias altogether.
+Robert Bobnič (University of Ljubljana): From antihumanism to the automation of the humanities: A media-archaeological perspective I will talk about antihumanist theories of the 21st century, using the example of media archaeology and its position within related theoretical scenes (contacts with accelerationism are rare) and academic scenes (media archaelogy is often reduced to culture studies), as well as internet culture (memes about media archaeology do not exist!).
+Indeed, radical media archaeology, in particular the work of Wolfgang Ernst, is not only rooted in a conceptual shift from culture to technology, but wants to get rid of the references to the human being and its cultural and cognitive bias altogether.
 It dispenses with the historical consciousness and eschatology generated by discourse and writing, as well as the ghosts of dead media: time only continues in the function of technology.
 With the increasing presence of machine intelligence in human culture, the coldness of media archaeology, as Maks Valenčič puts it, is thus only deepened.
 I will be interested in the next step of media-archaeological anti-humanism: the automation of the humanities.

 Nina Cvar & Andrej Kos (University of Ljubljana): Intervals of autonomy: A game of determinism, agency, deletion and multiplication of discourses Datafication encourages automation on a large scale, including the most basic aspects of life (Couldry and Mejias 2019).
-This pushes for increased data demand, resulting in proliferation of public, private and public-private data repositories (Thylstrup 2022).
-On the other hand, developments in Big data (Beyer & Laney 2012) and the increase in computational power have stipulated capitalization of AI research, in particular of artificial neural networks (Fazi 2020).
-However, the low level of interpretability of deep neural networks (Kelleher 2019) has ushered a myriad of discourses on deep learning.
-In this regard, Campolo and Crawford argue, that these discourses are not just producing techno-optimism, but enchanted determinism as well, shielding creators of these systems from social accountability (2020).
-By focusing on determinism, as emerging in discourses, related to deep learning and on AI more widely, this paper will aspire to address at least four lines of research: analyze human and machinic learning modes; problematize the notion of autonomy within the context of representation, abstraction and agency; discuss the so-called delete culture, for which Floridi claims it succeeded the cultural trend of recording information (2023), being specifically interesting for its potential evocation of autonomy.
-Nonetheless, the main preoccupation of this presentation will be to theoretically dwell on somehow distinctive, double structured character of agency, conducted by human intervention when training neural networks.
+This pushes for increased data demand, resulting in the prolifera-tion of public, private and public-private data repositories (Thylstrup 2022).
+On the other hand, developments in big data (Beyer & Laney 2012) and the increase in computational pow-er have stipulated the capitalization of AI research, in particular of artificial neural networks (Fazi 2020).
+However, the low level of interpretability of deep neural networks (Kelleher 2019) has ushered in a myriad of discourses on deep learning.
+In this regard, Campolo and Crawford argue that these discourses are not just producing techno-optimism, but enchanted determinism as well, shielding creators of these systems from social accountability (2020).
+By focusing on determinism as it is emerging in discourses related to deep learning and on AI more broadly, this paper will aim to address at least three lines of research: analyze human and machinic learning modes; problematize the notion of autonomy within the context of rep-resentation, abstraction and agency; and discuss the so-called delete culture, which Floridi claims succeeded the cultural trend of recording information (2023) and is specifically inter-esting for its potential evocation of autonomy.
+Nonetheless, the main preoccupation of this presentation will be to theoretically dwell on the somehow distinctive, double structured character of agency, which is exhibited by human intervention in the training neural networks.

-Primož Krašovec (University of Ljubljana): Antihumanism and AI Despite the humanist chorus that would reduce AI to mere materialisation of social relations such as capitalist exploitation, colonial resource extraction or obsession with surveillance on the part of the modern state, AI exhibits a curious autonomy both in its development and in its behaviour - an autonomy that it is at the same time not an autonomy of a symbolic structure (when attempted as symbolic structure AI was largely irrelevant and unsuccessful) and thus poses the main question of original antihumanism anew - if it is neither symbolic nor really a structure, but still curiously autonomous and alien in the way that the unconscious or capitalist social relations seemed in the 1960s, how can AI be theorised in an antihumanist way?
-Which weaknesses and blindspots of the original, structuralist inspired antihumanist theory would such theorisation reveal?
+Primož Krašovec (University of Ljubljana): Antihumanism and AI Despite the humanist chorus that would reduce AI to a mere materialisation of social re-lations, such as capitalist exploitation, colonial resource extraction or obsession with surveillance on the part of the modern state, AI exhibits a curious autonomy both in its development and in its behaviour - an autonomy that it is at the same time not the au-tonomy of a symbolic structure (when approached as a symbolic structure, AI was large-ly irrelevant and unsuccessful) -,thus posing the main question of original antihumanism anew - if it is neither symbolic nor really a structure, but still curiously autonomous and alien in the same way that the unconscious or capitalist social relations seemed to be in the 1960s, how can AI be theorised in an antihumanist way?
+Which weaknesses and blindspots of the original, structuralist inspired antihumanist theory would such theori-sation reveal?

-Jan Kostanjevec (GIA, Ljubljana): A history of the vote abstraction Social choice and voting in particular is a core issue in liberal societies and arguably all (human and non-human) group decisions.
-However, antihumanist epistemologists and philosophers of science usually don't concern themselves with the development of social choice theory.
+Jan Kostanjevec (GIA, Ljubljana): A history of the vote abstraction Social choice, and voting in particular, is a core issue in liberal societies and arguably all (hu-man and non-human) group decisions.
+However, antihumanist epistemologists and philoso-phers of science usually do not concern themselves with the development of social choice the-ory.
+This paper makes use of the (pre)history of social choice theory (from Pliny the Elder, Lull and the French Enlightenment to Arrow's theorem [1951] and beyond) to explore how models of selected epistemologies align with its phases.

 Simon Hajdini (University of Ljubljana): Biohybrid enjoyments: On Freud and biotechnology Due to rapid developments in advanced algorithms and computational power, thinking machines have begun to consume much of the current philosophical debate about technology.
 Though inherently linked to AI, significantly less attention is given to feeling machines and to the substantial strides made in their recent technological development.
 The talk takes its cue from three distinct loci of the ongoing collapse of the distance separating humans from our technological appendages.
 Sketching out the conceptual value of the notions of bio-mimetics, bio-fabrication, and bio-hybridisation for philosophical inquiry, the talk proceeds by staging an encounter between present-day bio-technological research, on the one hand, and, on the other, Freud’s old anti-humanist insights into the nature of the human as a prosthetic deity.